“There is a house on old Montjuich

 Janik brought the lobster claw Brabham home fourth, a fantastic result taking into account that this was the car’s first race.
 Wilks was fifth in the Lotus.

 And the last point went to an incredible Jundt, who drove his jalopy March 701 to sixth place.
 A result few other drivers, if not none, would be able to achieve in that car.

 Championship wise Riddall and Coxon now share the first spot with 15 points each.
 Behind them, the dessert reigns.
 Fredriksson and Hlavac sharing third with only 4 points each, already 11 points behind the Surtees’ boys.
-David Jacques and Brian Janik are joint 5th with 3 points each.
-Lacina, Wilks, Janak and Jundt conclude the drivers having scored points up to now.
+David Jaques and Brian Janik are joint 5th with 3 points each.
+Adamovich, Wilks, Janak and Jundt conclude the drivers having scored points up to now.